-Photo 23

-N2

-If EL not provided, is borrowed/artificial lighting sufficient for escape?
-(Internal and external)

-N/A

-O - Fire Safety Signs and Notices

-1 action

-01

-1 action

 Is there adequate provision of visible fire safety signs and notices?
 (Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage)

-A fire action notice was installed to the common areas of the block denoting a 'Stay Put' evacuation strategy.
-Fire door signage was not installed to the electrical intake cupboard.
+A suitable fire action notice was in place in the common area to support the stay put evacuation strategy in place.

+Fire door signage was not installed to the electrical intake cupboard door or the rear store door.

+noto 23

-'Fire Door - Keep Locked Shut' signage should be installed to the outer face of the electrical intake cupboard.
-Action/Recommendation Required?
+'Fire Door - Keep Locked Shut' signage should be installed to the outside face of the electrical intake cupboard.